lsiv568/package-tree/INSTRUCTIONS.md

 The `<command>`s are as follows:
 * `INSTALL` means that the given package should be marked as installed.
 The server must return `1\n` if the package was installed or `0\n` if the package *could ot be installed because of a missing dependency that needs to be installed first*.
 If the package was already installed in the system it should return `1\n` as well.
 * `UNINSTALL` means that the given package should be removed.
 The server must return `1\n` if the package was uninstalled or `0\n` if the package *could not be uninstalled because some other package depends on it*.
-If the package wasn't installed, it should return `1\n`
+If the package wasn't present, it should return `1\n`
 * `QUERY` means that the client wants to know if a given package is currently installed.
 The server should return `1\n` if the package is currently installed or `0\n` if it isn't.

 ### Technology choices and constraints